The Business and Property Courts District Registries

-Appendix C of the Chancery Guide sets out regional guidance and contact details for B&PCs District Registries.
+Appendix C of the Chancery Guide (PDF) sets out regional guidance and contact details for B&PCs District Registries.

 All claim forms and all subsequent court documents relating to B&PCs work issued in the High Court must be marked ‘Business and Property Courts’ in the top right-hand corner.
-Appendix F of the Chancery Guide provides further information on the correct titles of claims.
+Appendix F of the Chancery Guide (PDF) provides further information on the correct titles of claims.

 Regions and Supervising Judges

 Chancery Supervising Judges are appointed to supervise Chancery work outside London according to region.
 Details of the current Chancery Supervising Judges are as follows:

 - South-Eastern – the Chancellor of the High Court, Sir Julian Flaux

 - North-Eastern – Mr Justice Fancourt (Vice-Chancellor of the County Palatine of Lancaster)